-Some or all of these requirements are needed not only for wolfdogs but also for most northern-breed dogs.
+Some or all of these requirements are not only for wolfdogs but also for most northern-breed dogs.
 It depends on the needs of the animal you are interested in.

 Try to avoid having your dog jump in and out of your vehicle, especially if it is high.
 Jumping out is just as injurious to their shoulders as jumping in is to their hind quarters.